 § 430-31.
 Other site requirements.

 A. Open spaces.
-Before approval of a subdivision plan- the Board may also, in proper cases, require the plan to show areas suitably located for playground or recreation purposes, or for providing light and air.
+Before approval of a subdivision plan, the Board may also, in proper cases, require the plan to show areas suitably located for playground or recreation purposes, or for providing light and air.
 The area(s) shall not be unreasonable in area in relation to the land in the site and to the prospective uses of such land.
 Such parks shall be conveniently located.
 Such parks shall be provided with appropriate access to streets and pedestrian ways.

 B. Parking requirements.
 Off-street parking shall be provided in accordance with the Zoning Bylaw.
 (See Zoning Bylaw, Article VIII.)

 C. Other utilities.
-Gas, electric, telephone, etc. shall, if situated in a floodprone area, be flood-proofed and approved by the Department of Public Works or the Board's consulting engineer.
-Developers will be encouraged and may be required to install utility services, including electricity, telephone and cable antenna television services underground, and will be required to follow an approved distribution plan..
+Gas, electric, telephone, etc. shall, if situated in a flood-prone area, be floodproofed and approved by the Department of Public Works or the Board's consulting engineer.
+Developers will be encouraged and may be required to install utility services, including electricity, telephone and cable antenna television services, underground, and will be required to follow an approved distribution plan.
 Any associated overhead structures shall be in conformity with Town standards.
-Any related equipment, such as transformers, switching mechanisms, or other vital components shall, if situated in a floodprone area, be flood-proofed and approved by the Department of Public Works or the Board's consulting engineer.
+Any related equipment, such as transformers, switching mechanisms, or other vital components, shall, if situated in a flood-prone area, be floodproofed and approved by the Department of Public Works or the Board's consulting engineer.

 D. Overlay districts.
 Land located within all overlay districts is subject to the provisions of the Winchendon Zoning Bylaw, which in general restricts the use of land in such district.
 The Board may modify these regulations as necessary for subdivisions in those districts.

 E. Protection of Town property.
-No natural feature within a road right-of-way or other property of the Town, such as trees, stonewalls, etc. may be removed or disturbed until approval is obtained by the Winchendon Tree Warden and the Department of Public Works.
+No natural feature within a road right-of-way or other property of the Town, such as trees, stonewalls, etc., may be removed or disturbed until approval is obtained by the Winchendon Tree Warden and the Department of Public Works.
 Stonewalls which abut the public right-of-way are included in this section.
 If the road is designated as a scenic road, the permit and other requirements for work on scenic roads shall be followed.

 F. Easements.